dermotte/LIRE/trunk/src/main/docs/developer-docs/docs/createindex.md

 # Creating an Index with Lire
-Use the `DocumentBuilderFactory` to create a `DocumentBuilder`, for instance with `DocumentBuilderFactory.getCEDDDocumentBuilder()`.
+Use the `GenericDocumentBuilder` to create a `DocumentBuilder`, for instance with `new GenericDocumentBuilder(CEDD.class)`.
 Add images to an index using following steps:

   * With this `DocumentBuilder` Lucene documents can be created from images, for instance with `builder.createDocument(FileInputStream, String)`.
   * Eventually enrich the documents with your own data.
   * Add the document to an index.

 There are quite a lot of different features available in LIRE.
-Take a look at the `DocumentBuilderFactory` class to see the supported ones.
+The `GenericDocumentBuilder` can take any `LireFeature` implementation and create a builder class from it.
 If you need more than one feature, then take a look at the `ChainedDocumentBuilder` (see below).

 ## Sample Code - Simple Indexing